angular/angular/aio/content/guide/accessibility.md

 ## Case study: Building a custom progress bar

-The following example shows how to make a simple progress bar accessible by using host binding to control accessibility-related attributes.
+The following example shows how to make a progress bar accessible by using host binding to control accessibility-related attributes.

 * The component defines an accessibility-enabled element with both the standard HTML attribute `role`, and ARIA attributes.
 The ARIA attribute `aria-valuenow` is bound to the user's input.